jonathanhogg/flitter/docs/canvas3d.md

 all adjacent faces will have shared vertices with normals computed as an average of the face normals.
 For a smooth object, this will render correctly.
-However, a model with any sharp edges will show strange shading distortions at these edges.
+However, a model with any sharp edges will show strange shading distortions at these boundaries.
 For this reason, constructed models automatically have [edge snapping](#model-shading) applied with the snap angle set to 0.05 turns (18°).
 This can be controlled by adding an explicit `snap_edges` attribute to the top node in the model construction tree.